katoss/phd-project/community-requirements/Personas.md

 It is because one shoe does not fit all - and it is hard to build something that meets the needs of everyone.
 This does not mean that we want to exclude these (archetypical) people from using Open Humans, but that we don't focus on them when designing the platform.
 The reasons for this are diverse.
-For example, it could be that we think that their requirements could be better met by other platforms or apps, or they could be looking for something that was already tried in Open Humans but did not work out so well in the end.
+For example, it could be that we think that their requirements could be better met by other platforms or apps, or they could be looking for something that was already tried in Open Humans but did not work.

 We included these personas in the list, because often during designing something it is helpful to visualize what *not* to build and what *not* to focus on instead of only thinking about what to build and to focus on.
 </details>